MugemaneBertin2001/MedicalImaging/README.md

 # Medical Imaging

-This folder contains Python programs related to clinical imaging, specifically focusing on calculations related to k-space, field-of-view (FOV), and regions of interest (ROI) in MRI.
+This folder contains Python programs related to Medical imaging, specifically focusing on calculations related to k-space, field-of-view (FOV), and regions of interest (ROI) in MRI.

 ## Program 1: Calculating FOV and k-space Parameters